 How far in advance can I make them?

-Here’s a quick video I put together to help you prepare overnight oats.
+Here’s a quick video I put together.

 Step 4: Add in the fruit.
 I always use frozen fruit because that is what I have on hand.
 You certainly can use fresh or even dried fruit.
 Bananas are awesome in overnight oats.

 Step 5: Mix it all together.
 You want to see all the oats covered in liquid.
 After it’s mixed together add in more liquid if needed.
 The fruit you use will release juices as the oats soak so keep that in mind as you are adding in more liquid.
 This is what the overnight oats should look like before you put them into the refrigerator.

 Step 6: Put the lid on and store in the refrigerator overnight or at least 4-5 hours.

 Step 7: In the morning, the oats will look like this.
 Stir in about 1 tablespoon of additional liquid to loosen up the overnight oatmeal.
 If you’re using pure maple syrup as a sweetener add that first, stir it up, then add more liquid if needed.
 Once you get the consistency you want add in the nuts, seeds, or any other crunchy ingredient you’re using.

 Get Instant Access to My Overnight Oats Recipe E-Cookbook!

 Sign up now to receive your FREE e-cookbook that I created exclusively for my email subscribers!
 That's you!